peopleSocial/.github/profile/README.md

 ie. You don't have a poorly managed account to get locked out of with zero customer service, you have an ISP and a government issued amateur radio license - you're more or less innocent until proven guilty in court.

+# Documentation
+Anyone who begins reading a large static document has their own questions.
+To begin using the service, no one should have to read a manual.

+Instead, users should be shown the value of a new open-source app, by other users, and by fine tuned generative AI actually answering their questions without exhaustive search.

+# Functionality
+Code here does not seek to replace other software functionality, but rather mostly ONLY to unify the interface and improve the efficiency.

+Mastadon, Fediverse, seem interesting.

 # Design
 Predominantly written in Rust, mixing open-source code for things like email, chat, PIV/OpenGPG hardware/YubiKey transaction authentication, official transaction revocation/repudiation, fast decentralized internet, bittorrent video streaming, (non-profit reputation, reviews, storage, synchronization, retransmission) blockchain, professionally assisted browsing, radio positioning, network/radio collision backoff, software disciplined FSK digital radio, and amateur radio.